Nikolay-Lysenko/Nikolay-Lysenko.github.io/_posts/2024-03-31-brief-history-of-polyphonic-music-in-xii-xviii-centuries.markdown

 Arguably, the first truly polyphonic music is attributed to Leonin (~1135–1201).
 In his works, there are two voices, but three and even four voices can be found in the works of his student Perotin (~1160 – ~1230).
 Because both Leonin and Perotin were clergymen who served at Notre-Dame Cathedral in Paris, they and their anonymous colleagues are called the Notre-Dame school of polyphony.

 Most of the pieces by Leonin and Perotin are created by adding new voices to already existing Gregorian chants.
-The rhythm of these new voices is often regulated.
+The rhythm of these new voices is often regularized.
 For instance, like in the metrical foot named dactyl, there may be one long note followed by two short notes and this combination of durations is repeated several times.
 In the context of vocal music, this technique allows replacing words with vowels and, thus, freeing the second voice from singing the text of the first voice.
 This is one of the earliest solutions to the problem of introducing additional voices given a single text.

 In the XIII century, another way to combine multiple voices with a single text was found.
 It is a musical form that has been called canon since the XVI century.
 There, each new voice starts after some time since the start of the previous voice and then reproduces the same melody precisely up to a shift in pitch.
 From rigorous point of view, there is only one independent voice, but, nevertheless, it is a true polyphony, because the durations of notes that were in the original melody some time ago and are now being played by the imitating voice, may differ significantly from the current durations of the main melody.
 Due to this, the voices sound as if they were independent, and, as a side bonus, the piece itself seems more integrated.
 The price for this is an increased difficulty of writing a melody, because now harmonic considerations regarding its shifted copies must be taken into account.